-Now if they can’t replicate the bug you’re reporting, then it’s impossible for them to fix it.
+Now, if they can’t replicate the issue that you’re reporting, then it’s impossible for them to fix it.

-Well that’s because each site is different.
-There are different web hosting environment and different combination of plugins / themes.
+For instance, there are different web hosting environments and different combinations of WordPress plugins and themes.
 One or more of these variables can be causing the issue.

 When a plugin developer is testing their plugin, they don’t have any other plugins activated, and they’re using the default WordPress theme.